Pitfalls for the Mind (7)

-If we want to think like Jesus and to mature in His mind, we’ll need to pay attention to His presence with us as we go about in His world.
-As we observe Him, notice His movements, pay attention to His revelation, and are aware of His presence, we will be more likely to think, plan, and live from out of His mind rather than ours alone.
+If we want to think like Jesus and to mature in His mind, we’ll need to pay attention to His Presence with us as we go about in His world.
+As we observe Him, notice His movements, pay attention to His revelation, and are aware of His Presence, we will be more likely to think, plan, and live from out of His mind rather than ours alone.
 But we must look for His Presence – in others, in creation, in things beautiful and good – if we are to set our minds there and see Him continuously.

 In Hebrews 12.3 the verb we translate consider is the Greek word analogizomai, and means something like to consider closely, compare, or even analyze.
 Here we must look to Jesus’ Word, not His world, to gain a clear and compelling vision of Him.
 Jesus is throughout the Scriptures, as He Himself insisted (Jn.
 5.39).
 In some places, He is clearer than others, and we may consider Him closely as we analyze those passages and compare them with one another.
 The light we gain from the gospels, Revelation 1, the book of Hebrews, the psalms, and certain passages in the prophets will then help us in analyzing all the rest of Scripture to see how Jesus is present everywhere in His Word.
-All this considering, comparing, and analyzing will lead to a more comprehensive vision and understanding of Jesus, in all His majesty and might, humility and suffering, victory, reign, and imminent return.
+All this considering, comparing, and analyzing will lead to a clearer and more comprehensive vision and understanding of Jesus, in all His majesty and might, humility and suffering, victory, reign, and imminent return.
 And seeing Jesus clearly here will fit us for seeing His Presence with us always in our world.

 We will see Jesus when we devote ourselves to searching the Scriptures and studying the world to discern Jesus Christ in all His majesty, goodness, wisdom, strength, love, and hope.
 The vision of Jesus that can emerge from such careful considerations will stretch our minds increasingly into the mind of Christ, so that, as we see Jesus more clearly and consistently, we can think His plans and will His will in reconciling the world to God for revival, renewal, and awakening.